-Ecology developed this report in collaboration with OWRD and the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) to meet the legislative directives outlined in 2SHB 1322.
-A core writing group met monthly to review drafts and provide updates to the coordinating committee.
-The core writing group then met with the Walla Walla Basin Advisory Committee (BAC), a group comprised of representatives from local governments, agriculture interest groups, and environmental groups, on a quarterly basis to receive input and to provide progress updates.
+Ecology developed this report in collaboration with the Oregon Department of Water Resources (OWRD) and the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) to meet the legislative directives outlined in 2SHB 1322.
+A core writing group met monthly to review drafts provided updates to the coordinating committee.
+The core writing group then met with the Basin Advisory Committee (BAC) on a quarterly basis to receive input and to provide progress updates.
 This report represents the collective agreement from the three sovereign governments overseeing water resource management in the Walla Walla Basin, with input from local stakeholders reflecting community goals.